MK-Kamal/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/disable-basic-authentication-in-exchange-online.md

     Set-User -Identity laura@contoso.com -AuthenticationPolicy "Block Basic Auth"
     ```

-- **Filter user accounts by attributes**: This method requires that the user accounts all share a unique filterable attribute (for example, Title or Department) that you can use to identify the users.
+- **Filter user accounts by attributes**:
+if all users are in Cloud "No Hybrid between On-promsie-AD and O365"  This method requires that the user accounts are in Cloud and all share a unique filterable attribute (for example, Title or Department) that you can use to identify the users.
 The syntax uses the following commands (two to identify the user accounts, and the other to apply the policy to those users):

     ```
     $<VariableName1> = Get-User -ResultSize unlimited -Filter <Filter>